 BSB, derived from the structure of Congo Red, is shown to bind to a wide range of amyloid inclusions in situ.
 More importantly it is also used to label brain amyloids in live animals.
-BSB recognizes amyloid lesions, and has distinctive properties which allow the quantitative monitoring of the formation of amyloid fibrils assembled from the Ab peptide, a-synuclein and tau.
+BSB recognises amyloid lesions, and has distinctive properties which allow the quantitative monitoring of the formation of amyloid fibrils assembled from the Ab peptide, a-synuclein and tau.
 It is a cell-permeable fluorescent probe that specifically binds to and labels intracellular b-amyloid aggregates both in vitro (Ki = 400 nM) and in vivo.
 It is also used as an antemortem diagnostic tool for animal models of Alzheimer’s disease.

 Reagents & Kit Components